xmartlabs/XLForm/README.md

 // called when cell been selected -(void)formDescriptorCellDidSelectedWithFormController:(XLFormViewController *)controller;

-// called to validate cell, either return error or nil if everything fine -(NSError *)formDescriptorCellLocalValidation;
+// called to validate cell, return error or nil if there no error -(NSError *)formDescriptorCellLocalValidation;

 // http parameter name used for network request